Data Quality

 Data steward

 Data stewards and system administrators are responsible for the day-to-day management and implementation of data governance processes within the business systems they manage.
-These team members are subject matter experts (SMEs) on the systems they manage as well as data best practices and how data flows between their system(s) and other business systems.
+These team members are subject matter experts (SMEs) on the systems they manage.
+They also know the best practices for data management and how data flows between their system(s) and other business systems.
 This allows the data steward to work effectively with the CDO or data governance manager to give insight into the data and advise on how to achieve new data goals.

 20%